belindalei/dogs-for-all/README.md

 # README

 Next Steps:
-* Keep on working in Cat model
+* "Submit a pet" => Create a new dog/cat
 * Specs - there should be at least 10 specs in your project (five per person).
 * An analytics page - The main learning goal of this is to get you to write some interesting activerecord queries
+* params

+Troubleshooting:
+* Validations cut off form

 Make Pretty!
+- Welcome page
 - Have all the names be in humanize form
 - Font family
 = Add dog picture to owner show page